Foamimi/Eldryn-Extended---HD-Quests/README.md

 14.)
 Download [Inferno - Fire Effects Redux](https://www.nexusmods.com/skyrimspecialedition/mods/29316?tab=files&file_id=317399&nmm=1).
 In the FOMOD, select Next, ENB Light, 2x, Normal, Realistic Hue, 1x, Ember HD, and tick the Flame Meshes Patch (ESL-Tagged) option, then press Install.
    - Install it under the name **[NoDelete] [03.015] Inferno - Fire Effects Redux**

 15.)
 Download [Arctic - Frost Effects Redux](https://www.nexusmods.com/skyrimspecialedition/mods/29817?tab=files&file_id=316576&nmm=1).
 In the FOMOD, select Next, ENB Light, 2x, Realistic Hue, 1x, Frost Meshes Patch (ESL-Tagged), then press Install.

+ - Install it under the name **[NoDelete] [03.016] Arctic - Frost Effects Redux**

 We're going to now hide 2 files from here so the decals for frost effects use the HD versions from Deadly Spell Impacts.
-Double-click on the Artic - Frost Effects Redux mod, then in the pop-up window switch to the Filetree tab.
+Double-click on the Artic - Frost Effects Redux mod on the left side of MO2, then in the pop-up window switch to the Filetree tab.
 Expand the textures folder, expand the impactdecals folder, then right-click on decalfrostimpact01.dds and select Hide.
 Do the same for decalfrostimpact01_n.dds.
 Then you're done!

 ![Image 3.5](https://i.imgur.com/InzeMxI.png)

-   - Install it under the name **[NoDelete] [03.016] Arctic - Frost Effects Redux**

 16.)
 Download [Thunderbolt - HD Lightning](https://www.nexusmods.com/skyrimspecialedition/mods/46024?tab=files&file_id=187303&nmm=1).
    - Install it under the name **[NoDelete] [03.017] Thunderbolt - HD Lightning**